ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 ### Why Bridge the Divide?

 As a bootcamp graduate, I didn't begin my career as a programmer.
-I’ve worked in a number of different fields - both in- and outside- tech - and in every workplace, there’s been a divide between developers and the rest of the company.
+I’ve worked in a number of different fields - both in and outside tech - and in every workplace, there’s been a divide between developers and the rest of the company.

 Having been on both sides of that divide, I like to think I have a uniquely well-informed perspective, and as far as I can tell, the problems are almost exclusively due to miscommunication.